USRSE/usrse25/pages/participate/participate.md

 Everything except Posters:
 - Submissions due: Friday, May 2, 2025
 - Notifications sent by: July 14, 2025
+- Camera-ready versions uploaded to [Zenodo](https://zenodo.org/communities/usrse25) by: October 3, 2025

 Posters:
 - Submissions due: July 20, 2025
 - Notifications sent by: August 15, 2025
+- Camera-ready versions uploaded to [Zenodo](https://zenodo.org/communities/usrse25) by: October 17, 2025

+Note that authors will receive instructions to upload their artifact to Zenodo two weeks before the deadlines via email.

 ## Submission Types
 USRSE'25 is looking for three main types of submissions: